Self-proclaimed Mr. Normal to run crisis-hit Spain

 Rajoy, 56, grew up in a traditional, provincial family.
 In the autobiography he put out this year the only hint of youthful rebellion was a hitch-hiking adventure to Barcelona.
 But even then, he asked his father, a judge, for permission to go.

-"I'm Mr. Normal," he has told people trying to work through his cryptic demeanour.
+"I'm Mr. Normal," he has told people trying to work through his cryptic demeanor.

 A once-avid cycler and fan of the Real Madrid football team, he smokes the occasional cigar.
 After losing his second race to lead the country in 2008 he survived ugly attacks from members of his own party.